 True or false?

-False!
 Obviously, Jean’s hair colouring process was not a healthy one.
 Which is why her hair started falling out.
 But Jean had been sickly ever since she was a child.
 Most importantly: she contracted scarlett fever as a teenager.
 This is an infection with a beta strep, group A bacteria.
 Beta strep produces a toxin that damages the kidneys to cause glomerulonephritis and the heart to cause rheumatic fever.
 Throughout her lifetime, Jean had recurrent strep infections in her throat, mouth and skin that damaged her kidneys and heart.
-Nowadays anyone who has beta strep would be immediately put on penicillin, and children who have had rheumatic fever or glomerulonephritis are often kept on penicillin continuously through their youth to prevent beta strep infections.
+Nowadays anyone who has beta strep would immediately be put on penicillin, and children who have had rheumatic fever or glomerulonephritis are often kept on penicillin continuously through their youth to prevent beta strep infections.
 But in the 1930’s this did not excist yet.
 Jean was diagnosed very late with kidney failure, but the truth is that the medical care in those days could not have saved Jean.
 And the hair colour that made her famous was not the cause of that.